rickyzoo/fetch-receipt-processor/README.md

 Simply run `docker-compose up` to reboot this app if you've already successfully ran `docker-compose up --build`.

+ALWAYS REMEMBER to activate your virtual environment before editing or running code.

-Run `deactivate` to deactivate the Python virtual environment
+Run `deactivate` to deactivate the Python virtual environment when you're done.

 Hope you earned more points than you expected!